 David R. Martinez

-Mr. Martinez holds a BS degree from NMSU, an SM degree from MIT, and an EE degree jointly from MIT and the Woods Hole Oceanographic Institution.
+Martinez holds a BS degree from NMSU, an SM degree from MIT, and an EE degree jointly from MIT and the Woods Hole Oceanographic Institution in electrical engineering and oceanographic engineering.
 He completed an MBA at the Southern Methodist University.
-From 1999 to 2004, Mr. Martinez served on the Army Science Board.
+From 1999 to 2004, Martinez served as a member of the Army Science Board.
 From 2007 to 2008, he served on the Defense Science Board ISR Task Force.